 - Thursday, August 15, 2024 from 3:30 - 5:30pm

 - Final presentations: Thursday, August 22, 2024 from 11:00am to 1:00pm

 Academic Credit and Learning Plan

-Interns who would like academic credit must make arrangements with their school and notify their intern supervisor of any evaluation procedures required by their schools.
-If no specific format is provided, intern supervisors will use MNHS’s evaluation form.
+Academic credit is available if arranged through the school.
+Interns requesting academic credit must notify their intern supervisor of any evaluation procedures.
+If no specific format is provided, intern supervisors can use MNHS’ evaluation form.

-Students not requesting credit for their internships are required to develop a Learning Plan.
-Learning Plans are an outline and evaluation tool for interns, their supervisor, and the Internship Program of what you intend to learn and accomplish during your internship..
+Interns not requesting credit for their internships are required to develop a Learning Plan.
+Learning Plans are an outline and evaluation tool for interns, their supervisor, and the Internship Program of what you intend to learn and accomplish during your internship.